 In 2017, Audubon Dakota initiated the establishment of the Prairie Management Toolbox Program.
-Now in Grand Forks and Stutsman County, with roughly 10,000 acres enrolled.
-Audubon Dakota plans to grow the program to other counties of North Dakota, such as Burleigh, Mclean and Sheridan.
+Now in Grand Forks, Central Coteau, and Stutsman County, with roughly 10,000 acres enrolled.

-The Prairie Management Toolbox provides prairie restoration and enhancement resources, financial support for grazing infrastructure and invasive species removal for private landowners.
+The Prairie Management Toolbox provides financial and technical support for grazing infrastructure for private landowners.
 Funding for the program was provided by the North Dakota Outdoor Heritage Fund (OHF), which has allowed Audubon Dakota to enhance over 15,000 acres of rangeland.

 - Grazing Infrastructure Support: financial support is available for landowners interested in establishing or expanding grazing infrastructure (fencing, well, pipelines, ect.)